 - These are known to be smaller in size and infect only the plants.

 - These are among the smallest known agents causing infectious disease.

-- They reproduce within the host cell which they affect in and cause variations in them causing death.
+- They reproduce within the host cell which they affect and cause variations in them causing death.

 - Viroids are mainly classified into two families namely Pospiviroidae- nuclear viroids and Avsunviroidae- chloroplastic viroids.

-Most of the viroids are said to infect the plants, including coconut and the apple trees.
-The (PSTV) potato spindle tuber viroid causes a significant crop damage to the potato yields causing the tubers to elongate and then crack.
-The other common type of viroid infection symptoms includes stunting and the leaf epinasty.
+Most of the viroids are said to infect the plants, including coconut and apple trees.
+The (PSTV) potato spindle tuber viroid causes significant crop damage to the potato yields causing the tubers to elongate and then crack.
+The other common type of viroid infection symptoms includes stunting and leaf epinasty.

 Discover more about the Viroids, their structure, functions and other related topics at BYJU’S Biology